The 10 Best Cardio Workouts for Men Over 40

 Lanier recommends a 60-minute ride in which you sprinkle in 10 30-second sprints for your heart.
 (Add five more once you get your rides to 90 minutes.)

-There’s a reason you’re seeing your gym clearing out machines and making room for areas where dudes can perform Burpees and swing kettlebells to their hearts’ delight.
-HIIT burns fat, shocks your cardiovascular system, and still leaves less wear-and-tear on the body than heavier strength training.
-They’re also proven to help increase oxygen flow, improve pumping ability of the heart, and reduce the risk of heart attack.
+There's a reason you're seeing your gym clearing out machines and making room for areas where dudes can perform Burpees and swing kettlebells to their hearts' delight.
+HIIT is one of the all-time best cardio workouts, which burns fat, shocks your cardiovascular system, and still leaves less wear-and-tear on the body than heavier strength training.
+They're also proven to help increase oxygen flow, improve pumping ability of the heart, and reduce the risk of heart attack.

 The below workout is especially great for the 40-and-over set because, says Lanier, it's "important to be able to move our bodies through different planes as we age."
 This circuit training accomplishes that by moving your body from the rower to pushups to more dynamic movements like kettlebell swings.
 Remember: you'll be measuring your time on the rower by calories burned, so make sure the monitor is set to calories.